Alxiice/Raito/docs/index.md

 ## Description

+!!! note

-Note : For now there is not much implemented as this is the start of the project
+    For now there is not much implemented as this is the start of the project

 The goal for a final product is to have :